Characters from the video game series S.T.A.L.K.E.R.:

 - Knight Templar: Their purpose is to keep the Zone from spreading out into the world and cleansing it of its horrors; namely, exterminating mutants and gunning down 'anarchistic' no-gooders (Freedom) and criminals (Bandits).
 Their original purpose, however, did not actually have them start off this way.

-- Order Versus Chaos: Duty prefers order and control to Freedom's chaotic, carefree lifestyle.
+- Order Versus Chaos: Duty prefers strict order and control to Freedom's chaotic, carefree lifestyle.

 - Bunny-Ears Lawyer: They're a collection of loosely organized anarchists, hippies and stoners, who have an extremely laid-back attitude and aren't very disciplined.
 Despite this, they are a well-armed force to be reckoned with, having fought the military-trained and experienced Duty to a stalemate and were engaged in near constant fighting with Monolith to keep them from breaching the Barrier.

-- Colour-Coded for Your Convenience: Freedom uniforms are a heavily saturated green, with their more advanced suits also containing orange and yellow.
+- Colour-Coded for Your Convenience: Heavily saturated green, orange and yellow.

 - Foil: To Duty.
 Whereas the latter is comprised of disciplined ex-military soldiers who advocate for the destruction of the Zone, the former is a rag-tag organization of casual people who may or may not have military backgrounds and even with experience, they prefer having a loose, laid-back lifestyle and want the Zone open to everybody for its many wonders that could make the world a better place.